eandersons/energi-docker-compose/README.md

 This repository is meant to ease running Energi Gen 3 Core Node in a Docker container using [Docker Compose](https://docs.docker.com/compose/) and the official [Energi Gen 3 image](https://hub.docker.com/r/energicryptocurrency/energi3).

-This repository was created with a single account staking in mind.
-More adjustments may be needed to stake using multiple accounts or to use Energi Gen 3 Core Node as a Masternode.
+This repository was created for staking.
+More adjustments may be necessary to run containerised Energi Gen 3 Core Node as a Masternode.
-Current solution for staking multiple accounts would be to run multiple containers, but it may be not an ideal solution performance-wise.

 ---